az-digital/arizona-bootstrap/site/content/docs/5.1/content/font.md

 <div class="alert alert-warning" role="alert">
   <p class="h4 mt-0">Heads Up!</p>
-  If you're using Arizona Bootstrap, Proxima Nova and Garamond Premier Pro will still need to be added to your project.
+  If you're using Arizona Bootstrap, Proxima Nova will still need to be added to your project.
 </div>

 ## How to Use
-The Proxima Nova and Garamond Premier Pro font suites are available for official use by University of Arizona employees through a license with Adobe Typekit.
+The Proxima Nova font suite is available for official use by University of Arizona employees through a license with Adobe Typekit.

 ### Reference link